modestcoin/modestcoin/README.md

 What is Modestcoin?
 ----------------

-Modestcoin is an experimental digital currency forked from litecoin, that enables instant payments to anyone, anywhere in the world.
+Modestcoin is an experimental digital currency hard-forked from litecoin, that enables instant payments to anyone, anywhere in the world.
 Modestcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Modestcoin Core is the name of open source